easytarget/SBCEye/data/README.md

 # Default location for database and logfiles
-* Needs to be writable by the overwatch process/user
+* Needs to be writable by the SBCEye process/user